Quantum complexity and topological phases of matter: Spread Complexity of Quantum States

 Having constructed the basis that minimizes \eqref{ComplGen}, we expand our state as \be \ket{\Psi(s)}=\sum_n\psi_n(s)\ket{K_n}, \ee where, by construction, the complex coefficients in this expression satisfy a discrete Schrodinger equation \be i\partial_s\psi_n(s)=a_n\psi_n(s)+b_{n}\psi_{n-1}(s)+b_{n+1}\psi_{n+1}(s). \ee With the knowledge of the Lanczos coefficients, we can solve it with initial condition $\psi_{n}(0)=\delta_{n,0}$ (so that we start from $\ket{K_0}=\ket{\Psi_0}$), and determine \eqref{StateKB}.
 Note that unitarity implies that $\sum_n(p_n(s)\equiv|\psi_n(s)|^2)=1$.
 Moreover, the return amplitude is related to the first coefficient by $S(s)=\psi^*_0(s)$.
 Last but not the least, the number of the independent Krylov vectors depends on the Hamiltonian as well as the initial state $\ket{\Psi_0}$.\\ Most importantly, in the Krylov basis, the complexity \eqref{ComplGen} becomes \be \mathcal{C}(s)=\sum_n n|\psi_n(s)|^2, \ee and for all practical purposes, this will be our working definition of the spread complexity in the remaining part of this paper.
-This measure naturally generalizes the Krylov complexity of operators \cite{Parker:2018yvk} to quantum states (see e.g. \cite{Yates:2021lrt} for applications in the SSH model).
-Among other interesting properties, under time evolution in random matrix theory, spread complexity exhibits universal features analogous to the spectral form factor \cite{Cotler:2016fpe} that make it a promising candidate for a probe of quantum chaos.
+This measure naturally generalizes the Krylov complexity (K-complexity) of operators \cite{Parker:2018yvk} to quantum states.
+Recent studies indicate that this new notion of complexity can distinguish integrable and chaotic models \cite{Parker:2018yvk,Rabinovici:2022beu}.
+Moreover, the evolution of the so-called thermofield-double state \cite{Takahashi:1996zn} leads to return amplitude given by the spectral form factor (see e.g. \cite{Guhr:1997ve,Cotler:2016fpe}) making spread complexity a new probe of quantum chaos.
+Even though we are only starting to explore this universal new tool it is clear that its sensitivity to interesting physics is tantalising \cite{Trigueros:2021rwj,Dymarsky:2021bjq,Caputa:2021ori,Yates:2021lrt}.
 In the following, we will employ \eqref{ComplKrB} and test wether it does equally well in integrable systems and in particular, whether it can detect topological phases.